 What happens to an annuity when I die?

-Normally there are no further income or lump sum payments when you die, although some annuity providers give you options to protect your payments upon death.
-For example you could choose a guarantee period, which is a minimum amount of time for which payments are guaranteed, or a joint life option where your beneficiaries receive a pre-agreed level of income upon your death.
+Normally there are no more payments after your death, although some annuity providers give you options to protect your payments upon death.
+You could choose a guarantee period, which is a minimum amount of time for which payments are guaranteed, or a joint life annuity where your beneficiaries continue to be paid income after you die.

-Do I need to use my whole pension fund?
+Do you need to use your whole pension to buy an annuity?

-There is no requirement to use your whole pension to buy an annuity.
-This means part of your savings could be used to purchase an annuity for living expenses, with the remainder held in a SIPP or other pension and available to withdraw through income drawdown or lump sums throughout your retirement.
+You do not need to use your whole pension to buy an annuity.
+This means part of your savings could be used to buy an annuity for living expenses, with the rest held in a SIPP or other pension and available to withdraw through income drawdown or lump sums throughout your retirement.